THE BETRAYAL OF CONCORDE

 (e)Alan MacDonald, Mike Street and Geoff Want have retired from BA.
 The former, in particular, is anathema to a long list of former BA Concorde flight crew and operations personnel.

 No longer can we cross the North Atlantic Ocean in 3 hours 23 minutes at 56,000 feet; nor experience that mighty jet-fighter blast down the runway at takeoff; nor climb at up to 12,000 feet per minute on special occasions (which I did out of Lisbon/LIS for Paris/CDG the day after we captured the Westbound Around-The World speed record); nor revel in the ultimate mode of high-speed luxury transportation.
 Instead, the actions of those persons described above have resulted in the first backward step in aviation since the Wright Brothers first flew, on December 17, 1903.
-Let us hope that the next supersonic passenger aircraft receives far more loyalty from those airline and aerospace executives at the top, and from key politicians, than did Concorde eleven years ago, as the final knives were plunged into her elegant back.
+Let us hope that the next supersonic passenger aircraft receives far more loyalty from those airline and aerospace executives at the top, and from key politicians, than did Concorde fourteen years ago, as the final knives were plunged into her elegant back.

 *This article is dedicated to the memory of Air France Concorde First Officer Jean Marcot:

 *DONALD L. PEVSNER is an aviation lawyer, consumer advocate, former syndicated newspaper columnist and tour operator.
 He lives in North Carolina, USA, and misses Concorde every day.
 He may be reached at: email@example.com

 ©COPYRIGHT Donald L. Pevsner 2006-2017.